Opel Rekord Series E: Diesel engines

 The 2068 cc diesel engine with which in 1972 Opel had made their bid for a slice of the lucrative stranglehold that Mercedes-Benz enjoyed over the taxi market reappeared on launch in the Rekord E still offering 60 PS of maximum power.
 However, the new car was heavier than its predecessor and the market had also developed in the intervening half decade.
 Just a year later, in August 1978, the larger bored out 2260 cc version for which 65 PS was claimed was introduced.
 The smaller 2.1 was soon discontinued.
-As before, the diesel engine was taller than the petrol units designed for the Rekord and diesel powered Rekord Es were differentiated by a long hump shaped ridge along the centre of the bonnet/hood, necessary to accommodate the engine block.
+As before, the diesel engine was taller than the petrol units designed for the Rekord and diesel powered Rekord Es were differentiated by a long hump shaped ridge along the centre of the bonnet, necessary to accommodate the engine block.
 Usually equipped with the larger 2.3 litre engine, the diesel Rekords were particularly popular in France, Italy, and the Benelux countries.

 By now Ford were also looking for a share of the taxi market with a Peugeot-powered diesel version of their Granada model and Peugeot's own diesel powered 504 was itself becoming an increasingly serious competitor, especially in shared European export markets.
-The diesel powered Rekord E matched its competitors in many respects and - at least in terms of undiscounted published prices - was generally cheaper than the Mercedes models, but somehow Mercedes-Benz continued to dominate the taxi market in Germany and the surrounding western countries.
+The diesel powered Rekord E matched its competitors in many respects and — at least in terms of undiscounted published prices — was generally cheaper than the Mercedes models, but somehow Mercedes-Benz continued to dominate the taxi market in Germany and the surrounding western countries.

-For markets - notably Italy but also Belgium - where car tax increased savagely for car with engine capacities above two litres, a reduced diesel engine of 1998 cc with a maximum power output of just 58 PS was available.
+For markets — notably Italy but also Belgium — where car tax increased savagely for car with engine capacities above two litres, a reduced diesel engine of 1998 cc with a maximum power output of just 58 PS was available.
 This was the engine more usually specified for diesel powered versions of the smaller, lighter Opel Ascona.
 Top speed of a 2.0 D with the optional automatic transmission is a leisurely 132 km/h.
-Rekords with this engine were assembled in Indonesia as well, with three-door panel van or station wagon bodywork.
+Rekords with this engine were assembled in Indonesia as well, with three-door panel van or estate bodywork.